ngs-doo/TemplaterExamples/Intermediate/CollapseRegion/Readme.md

 A common use case is for providing number expressed as words.
 This feature can be easily implemented via external plugin which does tha appropriate conversion.

+### Whole page removal

+resize(tags, 0) will invoke removal of document content between sections, so when paired with section page break, it can be used to conditionally remove several pages of document.
+Templater will skip over ordinary page break, but section page break will be used as starting or ending location.